 As you continue to hike, you notice the obvious signs of past human impact, especially for agriculture, evident by extensive rock walls and foundation remnants.

 The blue marked Quarry Trail climbs at very gradual grades toward the quarry until about 0.4-miles, where it levels and begins to follow a contour.
 The trail can be muddy in spots.
 At about 0.85-miles from the parking area, you’ll reach the quarry.

 As you enter the quarry, a short side path left will take you up a steep hump to look over a mass of bluestone.

-After the quarry the trail will soon turn right (look for arrow) and begin a short steeper climb.
-This is also the beginning of the steeper sections of climbing as you’ll gain over 800′ to the summit.
+After the quarry, the trail will soon turn right (look for arrow) and begin a short, steeper climb.
+After the short climb is the beginning of the steeper sections of climbing, you’ll gain over 800′ to the summit.

 At the top of the climb, the trail will swing right again and begin a level walk below rock ledges with some nice overhangs!
 You’ll have traveled about 1.1-mile from the trailhead.

-On the level with a short climb the trail will swing back hard left after the rock ledges.
+The trail will swing back hard left after the rock ledges on the level with a short climb.
 You’ll climb steadily from here to the summit.

 As you get closer to the summit you’ll hike through some minor rock ledges and a couple lemon squeezers.